 Langford Locks Kidlington Oxford OX5 1LH United Kingdom

 Tel: +44 (0)1865 595230

 Antibody Datasheet

 Product Name: Mouse anti Hepatitis C virus NS3

-Clone number: 1828
+Clone number: 1878

 Isotype: Mouse IgG1

-Product code: MAB12209-100
+Product code: MAB12206-100

 Batch Number:

 Amount: 0.1mg

 Concentration: 1 mg/ml

 Buffer: Phosphate Buffered Saline pH7.2

 Preservative: 0.09% Sodium Azide (NaN3)

 Purification: The antibody was purified by affinity chromatography on protein A

-Specificity: This antibody is specific for Hepatitis C virus (HCV) non-structural protein NS3.
+Specificity: This antibody is specific for non-structural protein NS3 of Hepatitis C virus (HCV).
 The

-antibody recognises HCV genotype 1a, 2a and 2c.
+antibody recognises HCV genotypes 1a, 1b and 2c but does not react with 2a.

 Applications: ELISA, IFA, WB

 Antigen background: Hepatitis C virus (HCV) is an enveloped, positive-sense, single stranded RNA virus

 that is a member of the hepacivirus genus of the family Flaviviridae.
 HCV was first recognised in 1970 and described as non-A, non-B hepatitis, until 1989 when the pathogen was identified as hepatitis C. Currently, eleven genotypes of HAV are recognised, designated 1-11.
 Genotypes 1-6 are the major genotypes, which are further classified into subtypes a,b and c.
 Genotype 1 is the most prevalent globally,

 followed by 3, 2 and 4.